Hanabi-Live/hanabi-live/docs/INSTALL.md

   * `sudo` might be necessary to run this command because the server listens on port 80 and/or 443.
   * If you are on Windows, run this command in Git Bash, as the `*` file substitution will not work in a normal command prompt.
 * If you change any of the Go code, then you will restart the server for the changes to take effect.
 * If you change any of the JavaScript or CSS, then you will need to rerun `build_client.sh` in order to re-bundle it into `main.min.js` and `main.min.css`.
+(This step does not require a server restart, but you will need to do a hard cache refresh in the browser.)

 <br />